boqiny/CorrectBench/README.md

 - quick start single-task demo: `python main.py -c demo`

 There are also other full-task preset configs to run the experiments mentioned in the paper.
 You can check these configs in [`config/configs`](config/configs).
 If you want to run them, you use the command `python main.py -c` + the config name you want to run.
-For instance, if you want to run CorrectBench's main experiment in the Section IV-B, you should run the config *config/configs/correctbench.yaml*, then the command will be: `python main.py -c correctbench`.
+For instance, if you want to run CorrectBench's main experiment in **paper Section IV-B**, you should run the config *config/configs/correctbench.yaml*, then the command will be: `python main.py -c correctbench`.

 Here are some experiments and the corresponding command.